hyperledger/indy-hipe/text/messaging-protocol/README.md

 }
 ```

-The message id is the nonce received earlier and is proof that Bob received an authentic connection offer.
-In the message content, Bob sends a DID representing his side of the connection, so Alice can respond to him.
+* The message id is the nonce received earlier and is proof that Bob received an authentic connection offer.
+* In the message content, Bob sends a DID representing his side of the connection, so Alice can respond to him.
 He also sends a verification key so that Alice can send him encrypted messages, and his own endpoint information so Alice can anoncrypt the entire message.

-Bob then anoncrypts the whole `con_req` message using Alice's provided verification key, so that only she can decrypt it.
+Bob then anoncrypts the whole `con_req` message using Alice's endpoint verification key, so that only she can decrypt it.

-**note** The inner message is not anoncrypted yet..

 ### 3. Connection Response